 Q; Can you send us free trees?

 A; there is no such thing as a Free Tree as our collaborating nurseries here in Ireland have gone to great efforts growing saplings for us with TLC.
-Having said that if you are interested in planting on public land such as local authority land, parks, roadsides, hospital, institution and school grounds then we have received sponsorship from some great people who want to help.
+Having said that if you are interested in planting on public land such as local authority land, parks, roadsides, hospitals, institutions and school grounds then we have received sponsorship from some great people who want to help.
 We can add you to our list and we will do our best to accommodate you!
-In return we ask that you commit to storing your tree in a cool place securely in its forestry bag making sure its roots stay moist, planting your tree within a few days and watering your tree until it gets established which can be 2 years or so.
+In return we ask that you commit to storing your trees in a cool place securely in their forestry bags making sure the roots stay moist, planting your trees within a few days and watering your trees until they get established which can be 2 years or so.
 Unless there is a lot of dry weather that task is not usually too tricky in Ireland.
-Last thing; protect them from Enemy No. 1; people with strimmers and mowers as well as being engulfed by weeds which slow down the tree’s growth – you can trample on the weeds, pull the weeds and mulch is your friend and looks pretty too.
+Last thing; protect them from Enemy No. 1; people with strimmers and mowers; as well as the issue where your trees are being engulfed by weeds which slow down the tree’s growth – you can trample on the weeds, pull the weeds and mulch is your friend and looks pretty too.
 These trees are donated to you for continuous cover woodland so while thinning or pruning may be appropriate at some stage these trees are not being planted as a crop for clear felling but as a permanent home for nature in your locality!
 We ask also that you provide the GPS co-ordinates for your planting site and share the love by telling your local and social media about our contribution to the #UN Decade on Ecosystem Restoration; use #generationrestoration #restore #easytreesie hashtags please if you go in for that kind of thing.
 We really really like to thank our sponsors and helpers so how about a shout out!

 How Many Trees can I Ask For?
 Due to current licensing issues where 300 saplings or .1 of a hectare (10m X 10m – the size of a big classroom) is the max size you can plant then we are taking orders for 100 – 300 saplings.
 Fits on the back of an adult bike if you have panniers or the front seat of a car in plastic bin-bag size bags.